anandbagmar/getting-started-with-mobile-visualtesting/README.md

 > eyes.setApiKey("<replace_me>");

 * If running Appium tests, you need to connect your device / start emulator
-* Start appium on the local machine
+* Install appium using the provided package.json
+  * `npm install`
+* The test will automatically start/stop the appium server

 ## Samples included: